WPupdatePHP/wp-update-php/README.md

 	// Instantiate new object here
 }

-// The version check has failed, a admin notice has been thrown
+// The version check has failed, an admin notice has been thrown
 ```

 ## License